JeffersonLab/iguana/doc/gen/mainpage.md

 </td> </tr>
 </table>

-Internally, iguana::Algorithm::Run(hipo::banklist&) const calls Action Functions, which are described in the next section.
+Internally, `Run(hipo::banklist&)` calls Action Functions, which are described in the next section.

 <br>
 @anchor mainpageAction